ShivamBhosale/Learning_Tensorflow/README.md

 # Learning_Tensorflow
-I will be posting all the notebooks/codes i will be using on the process of learning the tensorflow module.
+I will be posting all the notebooks/codes i will be using on the process of learning the tensorflow module in python.